Posts

 Image

 Historical marker in Floral City, Florida - License our images here .
 The longest bicycle trail of Florida crosses this town with old tales to tell.
-The Withlacoochee State Trail was an old railway repurposed by the state for recreation.
-Before talking about Floral City, check this montage of our photos to get an idea of the place.
-The Timucuan village of Tocaste lasted over 800 years in the spot of Floral City.
-Then passed by the Spanish explorers Pánfilo de Narváez and Hernando de Soto , and after the 18th century there was the Seminole Indian village Cho-illy-hadjo - I guess it survived until the start of the Second Seminole War in 1835.
+The Withlacoochee State Trail was an old railway repurposed by the state government for recreation.
+The Timucuan village of Tocaste lasted over 800 years at the spot of Floral City.
+Later, the Spanish explorers Pánfilo de Narváez and Hernando de Soto passed by the area.
+After the 18th century, there was the Seminole Indian village called Cho-illy-hadjo - I guess it survived until the start of the Second Seminole War in 1835.
 The oldest surviving home in Floral City is the Duval House.
 Its owner, John Paul Formy-Duval, was one of the first white settlers of the area.
 His father was a French doctor that came to America fleeing the bloody French Revolution.
-John Paul served in the Confed
+John Paul served in the Confederate Army during the Civil War.
+Floral City was surveyed in 1883.
+I

 Dade Battlefield State Park